reaper47/recipya/docs/website/content/en/docs/installation/windows-users.md

 ## Windows Defender

-If you executed the `recipya-windows-{arch}.exe` binary from the GitHub releases page and Windows Defender quarantined the executable, then you should add the folder or file to the exclusion list.
+If you executed the `recipya.exe` binary from the GitHub releases page and Windows Defender quarantined the executable, then you should add the folder or file to the exclusion list.
 This happens because the builds are not signed yet.

 1. Unzip a fresh instance of the build.